shopware5/devdocs/source/developers-guide/models/index.md

 In addition to the Shopware events, Doctrine also offers an event system.
 This event system has been implemented into Shopware to add several new features.
 Just as like in Shopware, there are the `pre*` and `post*` events.
 Naturally, the `pre*` events fire before the respective action, and the `post*` events afterwards.

-To find more in depth documentation about Doctrine events, please refer to the official [Doctrine documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html).
+You can either define the events on the model class itself (using Doctrine's event system) or in a seperate subscriber class (using Shopware's event system).
+To find more in depth documentation about Doctrine events and defining the events on the model class, please refer to the official [Doctrine documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html).
+The following examples refers to defining the events in a seperate subscriber class.

 ### Insert event